kernelsauce/turbo/README.rst

 https://github.com/kikito/middleclass.

 The HTTP parser by Ryan Dahl is used for HTTP parsing.
 This is built and installed as part of the package.

+OpenSSL is required for SSL support.
+It is possible to run without this features, and thus not need OpenSSL.

 License
 -------